f5devcentral/f5-ast-labs/docs/class1/module2/lab2.rst

     This file contains configuration parameters for both the F5 AST itself and the devices subject to data collection.
 As the name implies, default settings for device collection can be set here.

     Take a look at the value for ``password``.
-It's referencing an environment variable -- one which has been defined in the ``.env.device-secrets`` we reviewed in Step 7.
+It's referencing an environment variable -- one which has been defined in the ``.env.device-secrets`` we reviewed in the previous step.

     .. note:: Default device settings can be overridden by individual device configurations in the ``config/bigip_receivers.yaml`` file.

-    As mentioned in Step 4, we need to add a new BIG-IP instance for data scraping: ``West Region - bigip-01``.
+    As mentioned in Step 4 of :ref:`Accessing and Using the GitHub Repository`, we need to add a new BIG-IP instance for data scraping: ``West Region - bigip-01``.

 #.
 First, inspect the ``config/bigip_receivers.yaml`` file with the following command: